Alex-Burgess/AnsibleHelloWorld/Deploy-to-ECS-with-CLI.md

 ## Push Image to Repository
 Notes:
 * This is demonstrated with ECR, but DockerHub is also an option.
-* You can run this locally, but it makes sense to run this from an EC2 instance to improve upload time when pushing image to repository.
+* You can run the build process locally, but it makes sense to run this from an EC2 instance to improve upload time when pushing image to repository.

 1. Create ECR repository: